Skip to main content

 Work

-You could move into loss adjusting after getting experience as a claims technician or assistant loss adjuster with an insurance company.
+You could move into loss adjusting after getting experience as a claims handler or assistant loss adjuster with an insurance company.

-You could also complete qualifications while you're working in insurance through a professional body like the Chartered Institute of Loss Adjusters.
+You could also complete qualifications while you're working in the insurance industry through a professional body like The Chartered Institute of Loss Adjusters.

 More Information